glencbz/notes/unit-3/ruby/intro_to_ruby.md

 #=> warning: already initialized constant SOME_CONSTANT
 ```

 We can use a constant anywhere in a Ruby application – inside a method, outside a method, across objects & a whole app.
 But keep in mind, it's meant to be defined _only once_, so we'll use it for things like storing application settings, or other stuff we don't intend to change.

+Note that if we try to reassign a constant, the reassignment still succeeds!
+All the constant syntax does is give a warning on reassignment.

 ## Ruby & ruby - Codealong